Working Papers

 (joint with T. Figueiredo Walter)

-Distracted by Dreamliners: Noise Pollution and Pupil Performance under the Heathrow Flightpath
+Distracted by Dreamliners: Noise Pollution and Pupil Performance

 This work provides the first causal estimate of the adverse productivity effects of noise pollution emitted by airplanes flying over densely populated areas.
 Combining high frequency geo-located data of each incoming plane to London Heathrow international airport between 2012 and 2016 with geo-identified, individual-level National Pupil Database test scores, I make use of plausibly exogenous variation in the level of noise pollution experienced by pupils while they sat universal, high-stakes English ‘key stage’ exams in schools on the ground.
 Scheduled runway alternations generate large and sudden variation in the number and tact of overflying planes.
 Therefore, individual schools’ exposure to noise pollution while pupils sit centrally scheduled exams varies from hour to hour on exam days, with nearby schools experiencing widely different exposure levels.